thienclaa/congenial-octo-memory/PROJECT.md

   - Data Preparation: Datasets are already fairly well structured but required some manipulation to get the necessary format.

-  - Data Exploratory: Insights are most pertinent to the organization when deciding where to focus potential volunteer efforts.
+  - Data Exploratory: Insights are most pertinent to the organization when deciding where to focus potential efforts.

     - Percentage of volunteer inquiries that failed to be selected.
     - Percentage of projects that succeeded.